| Membership | Price (+HST) |

 What Does a Day of Camp Look Like?

 Introductions, expectations, and icebreakers.
-Camp leaders will give your camper’s group some expectations for the week and let them know what they can look forward to during their week at camp.
+Camp leaders will give your camper’s group expectations for the week and let them know what they can look forward to during their week at camp.
 Campers will play games and participate in activities that will give them a chance to know each other and their camp leaders!

 Discovery.
 At RBG, the foundation of our programs is inquiry-based and experiential learning.
 We want campers to ask questions and follow their curiosity.
 This part of your camper’s day inspires curiosity, discovery, and connection in a natural setting.

 Games.
-Whether active or cool-downs, reflective or silly, the aim of our camp games is to have fun together.
+Whether active or cool-down, reflective or silly, the aim of our camp games is to have fun together.
 Campers will be able to engage in activities and games that foster a sense of community within their group and connection to the natural world.

 Hike and nature exploration.
 Campers will spend time exploring RBG’s trails and gardens, learn about the animals and plants that make their homes here, and take advantage of all that nature has to offer.